Webflow vs WordPress: Which Platform to Use to Build a Website in 2022

 You can also use Webflow CMS to create a blog or e-commerce store.
 However, Webflow isn’t quite as strong as WordPress when it comes to integrations.

 So again, if you are looking to build something way more complex, WordPress is the platform to go because you can find plugins for pretty much any integration imaginable.
-But if you planning to build just a simple page or two, it’s easier to get started with Webflow.
+But if you plan to build just a simple page or two, it’s easier to get started with Webflow.

 Audience